Alternative login options

 How will it work?

-Using your own custom login page means that you should also manage user identities on your end.
-In other words - you should maintain a database and a mapping of all users, so you can tell based on the user id - which business id on vcita the user is associated with, and what's the user id on vcita.
+Using your custom login page means that you should also manage user identities on your end.
+In other words - you should maintain a database and a mapping of all users, so you can tell based on your user id - which business id the user is associated with, and what's the user id on our end.
 These are required for the SSO flow.

-Using vcita's SSO capabilities described in this guide, you can log users into vcita only using their staff id and corresponding business id
+Using our SSO capabilities described in this guide you can log users into our system by only using their staff id and corresponding business id.

-- User logging in via the custom login page
+1. The user logs in via the partner's custom login page.

-- Depending on your business model, users may need to be redirected to an existing system from which they can later log in to vcita (among other products you may be offering), or maybe redirected instantly to vcita following the log-in.
+2. Depending on your business model, users may need to be redirected to an existing system from which they can later log in to our system (among other products you may be offering), or maybe redirected instantly to our dashboard following the login.

-- Either way, when the user logs in, you need to be able to have a mapping of this user, and know its corresponding staff id and business id on vcita.
-These two - staff id and business id - are necessary for the SSO process.
+3. Either way, when the user logs in, you need to be able to have a mapping of this user, and know its corresponding staff id and business id on our end. staff id and business id are necessary for the SSO process.

-- When you want to log the user into vcita, you'll need to follow the SSO process explained here.
+4. When you want to log the user into our dashboard you'll need to follow the SSO process explained here.

-- The SSO is seamless and occurs without the user needing to enter any info.
-In fact, the user doesn't need to even know that he's being redirected between systems, as it all happens programmatically.
+5. The SSO is seamless and occurs without the user needing to enter any info.
+In fact, the users don't even know they're being redirected between systems, as it all happens programmatically.

 Keeping track of user/staff events

-In order to keep track of when new users are created, or deleted and get the relevant user info among these events, you may want to subscribe to the ״staff webhook״, so you can get notified upon each staff-related event.
+To keep track of when new users are created or deleted and get the relevant user information among these events, you may want to subscribe to the ״staff webhook״, to get notified upon each staff-related event.

 These webhooks will send the user (staff) info to your designated endpoint, containing all the information related to the staff, including its id and corresponding business id.

-For additional info regarding the staff webhook, please refer to this guide.
+For additional info regarding the staff webhook, see the API reference.